1915 Pennsylvania Amendment 1

-1915 Pennsylvania Amendment 1, also known as the Pennsylvania Women's Suffrage Amendment, was a proposed amendment to the Pennsylvania Constitution to grant women the right to vote.
-The amendment was defeated in a 46.63% to 53.37% vote, with a bare majority of 34 out of 67 counties voting against.
+1915 Pennsylvania Amendment 1 was a proposed amendment to the Constitution of Pennsylvania to grant women the right to vote.
+The amendment was defeated with 53.37% of the vote opposed, and with a bare majority of 34 out of 67 counties voting against.

 Background

 In March 1915, Pennsylvania's legislature passed a bill that added the referendum to the November 1915 ballot.

 In the lead up to the election, Hannah Patterson made calls for a Pennsylvania Woman Suffrage Party Convention to take place in Harrisburg, in order to plan out the final push to get out the vote.
 Attendants of the convention included Suffrage Party leaders and legislative leaders.

-The calendar developed at the convention was as follows:

-"May and June 1915: Open-air work, especially street meetings to continue through the summer and fall.
+The calendar developed at the convention was as follows:"May and June 1915: Open-air work, especially street meetings to continue through the summer and fall.
 July 1915: auto tours of rural sections.
 August 1915: suffrage booths at county fairs.
 September 1915: Headquarters at full strength so that the climax of the campaign – a house to house canvass of registered voters – can be carried out effectively".